Steve Sviggum: State commissioner

 On June 26, 2007, Governor Tim Pawlenty announced that Sviggum would succeed Scott Brenner as Minnesota Commissioner of Labor and Industry.
 He resigned from his House seat and took over the position on July 17, 2007, serving until December 2010.
 A special election held on August 7, 2007, to determine Sviggum's successor was won by Republican Steve Drazkowski of Wabasha.

 On December 2, 2010, in the waning days of the Pawlenty administration, Sviggum was appointed Commissioner of the Minnesota Management and Budget Office, the department responsible for preparing budget proposals for the governor.
 He served just over a month, leaving office with Pawlenty on January 3, 2011.

 University of Minnesota regent

 Sviggum and former Representative Laura Brod were elected to the University of Minnesota's Board of Regents on February 21, 2011, by a joint meeting of the Minnesota House and Senate.
-He is serving a six-year term on the 12-member body, which is charged with overseeing the University of Minnesota system.
+He was to serve a six-year term on the 12-member body, which is charged with overseeing the University of Minnesota system, but resigned one year into his term, after the Board found that his position as chief spokesman for the Senate Republican Caucus constituted an "unmanageable conflict of interest".
+Sviggum was later elected to a 2017-2023 term.

 In 2022, Sviggum suggested that the University of Minnesota Morris might be "too diverse".
 He said that two of his friends' children had not gone to Morris because they "just didn't feel comfortable there".

 Morris has a little over 1,000 students, of whom 54% are white and 41% are Black, Indigenous, and people of color.
 When asked for a response to criticism of his remarks, he replied, "I was just asking a question.
 I'm sorry some feel the question might be offensive."